AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 This is all preformed within the camera header file.

 First we set the camera position to the previously defined `cameraPos`.
-The direction is the current position or (target/view) is the current position + the direction vector (`cameraFront` which is our )
+The direction (target/view we want the camera to face) is the current position of the camera + the direction vector (`cameraFront` which is where our camera is facing)

 When the camera object is created, it has predefined values that are used for the lookat function.
 This is stored within a function called GetViewMatrix within the camera header file.